MSCA-LIKE/OpenScienceTrainingCourse/07_seminar4/notes/readme.md

 1. They presented it at a conference.
 1. They wrote it up in a journal.

 Would the communications strategy have resulted in anyone engaging with them?
+In reality, probably not.
+It's likely that the research would have been invisible, or that the message wouldn't have been heard over the noise.
+Why do I suspect this?
 1. It's familiar.
 It's what everyone else does.
 There's nothing to grab attention and make it rise above the background.
 1. There were no explicit calls to action.
 1. They forgot to post links to their data.
-1. The journal isn't open access.
+1. The journal isn't open access, so people in industry that might use the results can't read them.
 1. They can't add data sets or code to the paper anyway.

 And then they got distracted by the next project.